Hum and Strum: Later career

 In 1947, Hum and Strum began to make some records, cutting eighteen songs for the Stellar Recording Company.
 Most were standards or popular songs of that era, and several became local hits in New England, thanks to radio and jukebox airplay.
 They also recorded an Irish novelty song that they had performed live (Tom Currier was of Irish ancestry); the song was issued on a Boston label, Copley Records, around the same time period at the Stellar sides.
 Meanwhile, Hum and Strum discovered they had two unexpected fans: radio comedy duo Bob and Ray.
 Bob Elliott and Ray Goulding enjoyed listening to them on Boston radio, and even did a parody of Hum and Strum during a "Matinee with Bob and Ray" program.
 (The parody, including a satirical version of the Hum and Strum theme song, aired on the Bob and Ray show of December 1, 1950.)

 In the late 1940s, when television began to overtake radio, Hum and Strum were able to easily make the transition, getting their own program on WBZ-TV in 1949.
 By 1953, the popular duo had been entertaining audiences for 29 years, and were on the air at WJAR-TV in Providence.
-In 1955, more than three decades since their broadcasting career began, their program moved to WMUR-TV, Manchester NH.
+In 1955, more than three decades since their broadcasting career began, their program moved to WMUR-TV, Manchester New Hampshire.
 When they announced in late 1958 that they would be retiring from show business after thirty-five years together, a reception and testimonial was held in their honor; 800 people attended, including John B. Hynes, the mayor of Boston; Big Brother Bob Emery, popular children's show host; and many other local dignitaries, including members of the clergy.
 Although Zides and Currier ceased performing as a duo the following year, they did come out of retirement once in a while to perform at a special occasion, such as in 1963, when they sang for the Boston Herald-Traveler Quarter Century Club.
 After their retirement, Zides became the public relations director for eight Boston-area bowling alleys, while Currier moved to Ft.
 Lauderdale, where he occasionally performed as a solo act.
 Max Zides died in 1975.
 Thomas Currier died in 1986.